 For context, if you’re on a coarse French press setting, you can grind 1g of beans per second.
 This is insanely fast for a manual grinder.

 The bean hopper is large enough to make it fairly easy to put your beans in.
-It holds 30g of coffee beans which is enough for 3 coffees – not bad for a portable grinder.
+It holds 30g of coffee beans which is comfortably enough for 1 and maybe for 2 depending on your brewing method.

 Adjusting the grind settings is simple enough – there is a grind adjustment knob located under the burrs.
 The only downside is that there are no numbers on the dial.
 Instead, it works off a ‘click system’ broken down by a series of dots as you can see here: